stuckyb/seqtrace/README.md

 ## News

+### January 11, 2018: SeqTrace 0.9.1 released

+SeqTrace 0.9.1 is now [available for download](http://code.google.com/p/seqtrace/downloads/list).
+This new release does not introduce any major new features, but it does include several important improvements and bug fixes.
+For many users, the most notable improvements are likely to be the various ways in which support for SCF input files has been enhanced.
+SeqTrace 0.9.1 also fixes a critical bug that caused some of the settings controls to display incorrectly under recent versions of the GTK+ toolkit on Linux.
+For full details of the improvements in 0.9.1, see the [release history](https://github.com/stuckyb/seqtrace/wiki/Release-History).

 ### January 14, 2014: SeqTrace 0.9.0 released

 It's been almost two years since the last release of SeqTrace, and after a lot of work, I'm very pleased to announce that SeqTrace 0.9.0 is now [available](http://code.google.com/p/seqtrace/downloads/list).
 This is a significant upgrade that includes many important improvements and new features as well as a few relatively minor bug fixes.
-I'd like to express my appreciation to all of the users who took the time to give me feedback on SeqTrace 0.8; your ideas and comments were very helpful in deciding what to focus on for 0.9.0\.
-You can read about all of the new features in SeqTrace 0.9.0 in the release history.
+I'd like to express my appreciation to all of the users who took the time to give me feedback on SeqTrace 0.8; your ideas and comments were very helpful in deciding what to focus on for 0.9.0.
+You can read about all of the new features in SeqTrace 0.9.0 in the [release history](https://github.com/stuckyb/seqtrace/wiki/Release-History).

 ### May 14, 2012: SeqTrace 0.8.1 released

 SeqTrace 0.8.1 fixes several bugs present in the 0.8.0 release.
-For full details, see the release history.
+For full details, see the [release history](https://github.com/stuckyb/seqtrace/wiki/Release-History).